wesleyseger/wesleyseger/README.md

 ###

-<p align="left">I'm Wesley, a full-stack developer and I absolutely love what I do. <br>I have my own company where I cater to clients such as internet providers, offices, and national associations, specializing in website development, integrations, and systems.</p>
+<p align="left">I'm Wesley, a full-stack developer and I absolutely love what I do. <br>I have my own company with clients such as internet providers, offices, and national associations, specializing in website development, integrations, and systems.</p>

 ###